-ASPSPs must determine the situations where Supplementary Information is required to be shown to the PSU, having regard to the principle that parity should be maintained between Open Banking journeys and ASPSP direct online channel journeys.
+ASPSPs must determine the situations where Supplementary Information is required to be shown to the PSU, having regard to the principlethat parity should be maintained between Open Banking journeys and ASPSP direct online channel journeys.
 Supplementary Information may be required:

-- Where fees, charges or Forex apply (e.g single CHAPS international payments). - Where interest rates apply.

-• To facilitate confirmation of payee (for UK implementations, where ASPSPs applied COP validation and found inconsistency between payee account name and payee account details).

-• To display a PSU warning that the relevant payment account will become overdrawn/exceed an overdraft limit as a result of the intended payment.

-• If the relevant payment submission cut-off time has elapsed and the ASPSP wishes to offer an execution date/time.

-• Where the PSU has been identified by the ASPSPs as a vulnerable customer (who therefore receives tailored journeys and messages in ASPSP's own online platforms).

-• To show value-add information based on functionality implemented by ASPSPs in competitive space which provides positive customer outcome (e.g. cashflow prediction engine).

-- · For high value transactions using a different payment scheme. - Where the payments may be duplicated by the customer in a short period (e.g. ASPSP may display a warning that payment appears to be duplicated).
+- Where fees, charges or Forex apply (e.g single CHAPS international payments). - Where interest rates apply. - To display a PSU warning that the relevant payment account will become overdrawn/exceed an overdraft limit as a result of the intended payment. - If the relevant payment submission cut-off time has elapsed and the ASPSP wishes to offer an execution date/time. - Where the PSU has been identified by the ASPSPs as a vulnerable customer (who therefore receives tailored journeys and messages in ASPSP's own online platforms). - To show value-add information based on functionality implemented by ASPSPs in competitive space which provides positive customer outcome (e.g., cashflow prediction engine). - For high value transactions using a different payment scheme. - Where the payments may be duplicated by the customer in a short period (e.g. ASPSP may display a warning that payment appears to be duplicated).